k0pernicus/website/content/posts/deep_dive_into_crossover.md

 However, performance was initially terrible.
 Why?
 Because macOS tells the game: "Hey, I have a 3024x1964 screen!" and the game engine says "OK!" and tries to render a poorly optimized open-world at 4K.

-The fix was simple but counter-intuitive:
+The fix was simple:

-1. Turn **OFF** "High Resolution Mode" in the bottle settings.
+1. turn **OFF** "High Resolution Mode" in the bottle settings.
-2. Force the game to 1920x1080.
+2. force the game to 1920x1080.
-3. Enable **Temporal Filtering** in the game engine (which essentially renders at lower res and upscales).
+3. enable **Temporal Filtering** in the game engine (which essentially renders at lower res and upscales).

 Suddenly, the M3 Max was pushing stable frames.
 Unfortunately this "modern" approach completely breaks when you look backward.